-In addition to the plans, studies, and projects described above, there are multiple activities that are completed each year, or are done on a regular schedule (weekly, monthly, quarterly), or are continually updated and part of the MPOs function for transportation planning and coordination with ODOT, other MPOs, other state agencies, and our jurisdiction and agency partners.
+In addition to the plans and studies described above, there are multiple activities that are completed each year or are done on a regular schedule (weekly, monthly, quarterly) or are continually performed as part of the MPOs function for transportation planning and coordination.
 Many of these activities are described in more detail in the sections following this summary.

-• Public Participation (TIP, RTSP, other)
+• Public Participation (for TIP, MTP, other planning activities)

-- Public participation activities, including using virtual public events over the internets, online maps and Zoom meetings - Updates to the SKATS section of the MWVCOG website - Update to the SKATS Public Participation Plan (in 2021) - Title VI activities, and Title VI and Public Participation Accomplishment Report
+- Public participation activities including in-person and virtual public events over the internet, online maps, and Zoom meetings - Updates to the SKATS section of the MWVCOG website - Use of the SKATS Public Participation Plan (Adopted in November 2021) - Title VI activities, and Title VI and Public Participation Accomplishment Report - Title VI update by November 2023